International Extradition

 International Extraditions Between the United States and Other Countries

-Pursuant to 18 U.S.C.
-Section 3181, international extraditions involve the delivery of an individual from the country where he or she is currently located to the country requesting the extradition for the purpose of facing prosecution or serving a prison sentence.
+Under 18 U.S.C.
+Section 3181, international extraditions involve the delivery of an individual from the country where he or she is currently located to the country requesting the extradition to face prosecution or serve a prison sentence.

 Treaties between countries often govern the process of international extradition.
 In most cases, extradition from one country to another is granted only when a treaty allows it.
 The authorities also sometimes recognize exceptions to the extradition treaties.

-As a general rule, a country will not extradite a person for an act that it does not consider to be a crime within its own jurisdiction.
-Countries will not extradite a person for “political crimes.”
+As a general rule, a country will not extradite a person for an act it does not consider to be a crime within its own jurisdiction.
+For example, countries will not extradite a person for “political crimes.”
 Many countries will refuse to extradite any person who might be subject to the death penalty or torture in the requesting country.

 In some countries, extradition does not apply to its own citizens or visitors for any reason.